Slow your roll on watering: Let Mother Nature be your guide

 Plants don’t need much water in the cooler months, like May.
 And late spring snows will bring Mother Nature’s water to your yard.

 Not to mention, the average last freeze date in Denver is May 5, but that’s just the average, according to the National Weather Service.
-Over the last 10 years, the average freeze date has landed on May 11, with some late freezes more than a week later.
-In 2019, the National Weather Service recorded the last late freeze in Denver on May 22.
+In 2019, the last freeze was more than two weeks after the 'average' date, occurring on May 22, according to the National Weather Service.

 Freezes can wreak havoc on automatic sprinklers that have already been turned on, as the water expands inside the pipes, leading to costly breaks and issues throughout the system.